SageSELab/sageselab.github.io/docs/research.md

 ## Research Mission

 Our research mission is to pursue a more complete understanding of how engineers develop software and to build the next generation of intelligent developer tools to help facilitate the software engineering process.
-In essence, we aim to make it as easy as possible for engineers to go from *ideas* to *working products*.
+In essence, we aim to make it as easy as possible for engineers to go from *ideas* to *working software*.

+---

 ## Research Focus Areas